1640lab/wuijs-template/README.md

 ## Overview

-WUIJS Templates Lib, is an open source JavaScript library that provides a collection of web user interface templates built using the WUIJS Lib classes, facilitating rapid development of web applications.
+WUIJS Templates Lib, is an open source JavaScript/CSS library that provides a collection of web user interface templates built using the WUIJS Lib classes, facilitating rapid development of web applications.